Tooth Fillings in Las Vegas

 Fillings are simple in concept.

-- After a teeth cleaning to remove plaque buildup,
+- After a tooth cleaning to remove plaque buildup,

 - A drill is used to follow the path made by bacteria.
 All bacteria will be drilled out.